joselbr2099/mcompiler/README.md

 ### KEYBINDINGS

-to use a key instead of a command (like F5 to build) go to the directory:
+to use a key instead of a command:

-	cd ~/.config/micro

-and create the file "bindings.json" with the following content

-        {
-          "F5": "command:build",
-          "F6": "command:runc"
-        }

-and save.
-in micro simple, press F5 to build your code or F6 to run
+          "F5" command to build your code
+          "F6" command to run your code

 ### CONFIG